run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/prerequisites.md

 ## OpenShift

-Run:AI requires OpenShift 4.6 or later.
+Run:AI requires OpenShift 4.6 or above.
+OpenShift 4.9 is not yet supported.

 !!!
 Important